hcitang/hci-reading-group/index.md

 ## Previous Papers

+* Mar 30 - Sho - Rebecca Gulotta, David B. Gerritsen, Aisling Kelliher, and Jodi Forlizzi.
+2016.
+Engaging with Death Online: An Analysis of Systems that Support Legacy-Making, Bereavement, and Remembrance.
+In Proceedings of the 2016 ACM Conference on Designing Interactive Systems (DIS '16).
+Association for Computing Machinery, New York, NY, USA, 736–748.
+DOI:https://doi.org/10.1145/2901790.2901802

 * Mar 23 - Tony - Joshua McVeigh-Schultz, Max Kreminski, Keshav Prasad, Perry Hoberman, and Scott S. Fisher.
 2018.
 Immersive Design Fiction: Using VR to Prototype Speculative Interfaces and Interaction Rituals within a Virtual Storyworld.
 In Proceedings of the 2018 Designing Interactive Systems Conference (DIS '18).
 Association for Computing Machinery, New York, NY, USA, 817–829.
 DOI:https://doi.org/10.1145/3196709.3196793